West Texas Rednecks: History

 The West Texas Rednecks were made up of leader Curt Hennig, brothers Barry and Kendall Windham, and Bobby Duncum, Jr. Although Hennig was actually from Minnesota, he was billed as being from Texas (the other members of the group were all natives of Texas).
 They filmed several vignettes with them riding four-wheelers and recorded a country song called "Rap is Crap (I Hate Rap)", which received some airplay in the south and on WCW television.
-In the song, the group express their love of country music and southern culture, while also expressing their dislike of hip hop music.
+In the song, the group expresses their love of country music and southern culture, while also expressing their dislike of hip hop music.
 "Rap is Crap (I Hate Rap)" was written by Jimmy Hart and Howard Helm, and was released on the album WCW Mayhem: The Music.
 The group's original theme song, "Good Ol' Boys", was based on Jeff Jarrett's theme song in the mid-1990s.
-The West Texas Rednecks' version changes the lyric "wrestling every week on TV" to watching "the Grand Ole Opry every week on TV".
+Jimmy Hart's version modifies the verse "We like to watch our wrestling every week on TV" to "We like to watch the Grand Ole Opry every week on TV".

 The group's main feuds were with Master P's No Limit Soldiers (Swoll, 4X4, Chase and BA), Four Horsemen members Chris Benoit and Dean Malenko (in the storyline, leftover hatred from when Hennig had betrayed the Horsemen to side with the nWo), Harlem Heat (Booker T and Stevie Ray), and The Filthy Animals (Konnan, Billy Kidman, Rey Misterio Jr., and Eddie Guerrero).